SaharLatifi/sahar-dbt-learning-notes/notes/config.md

 ```

 ⚠️ The **higher priority** for configs always comes from the **model `.sql` file**.
-YAML files are strictly for **docs and testing**, not materialization or other configs.
+YML files are strictly for **docs and testing**, not materialization or other configs.